ssx/docker-simple-php/README.md

  - MariaDB - tcp://localhost:3306 (Use Sequel Pro on a Mac)

+### Hosts

+When configuring your environment to connect to each service, you can use the following hostnames and ports:

+  - `mariadb` - 3306
+  - `beanstalkd` - 11300
+  - `redis` - 6739
+  - `mailhog` - 1025

 ### License

 This project is licensed under an Apache 2.0 license which you can find within this repository in the [LICENSE file](https://github.com/ssx/docker-simple-php/blob/master/LICENSE).

 ### Feedback